 Head Linesman and Line Judge - Your initial position should prevent you from ever being caught in too close.
-After the snap, observe the initial action on or by the interior lineman nearest you and by the offensive player(s) who is your designated responsibility (key).
+After the snap, observe the initial action on or by the interior lineman nearest you and by the offensive player who is your designated responsibility.
 Observe the blocking in front of the runner behind the line of scrimmage or in neutral zone.
 Cover the runner in your side zone as far as possible beyond the line of scrimmage and out of bounds.
 Release the runner to the deep wing official when the runner reaches the deep wing and cover the action behind the runner.
 You still are responsible for the dead ball progress spot, even on very long plays.
 As you are coming to the spot the deep wing official should be communicating the correct yard line.
 On option plays toward a wing official, the covering official observes the trailing back.
 When you are responsible for marking forward progress, do it by extending your downfield foot.
 Do not run around or jump over players.
-Converge on the dead-ball spot when play in your area permits.
+Converge rapidly on the dead-ball spot when play in your area permits.
 When the flow of play is away from your position, move cautiously toward the flow and clean up action behind the play.
-When the runner is downed close to the line-to-gain, you need to "crash" very rapidly toward the dead ball spot.

 Side Judge and Field Judge - After the snap, observe action on or by the widest receiver on your side of the field, paying special attention to crackback blocks.
 Cover your sideline by keeping a cushion ahead of the runner or pass receiver.
 You are responsible for the goal line on these long plays - get there 1st whenever possible.
 The short wing on your side will be coming downfield to mark the dead ball spot.
 Share the correct yard line with them as they approach and continue to dead ball officiate.
-When the runner is out of bounds to the sideline short of your position, hustle to dead ball officiate the players that are out of bounds.

-Goal Line PosiWioning and Zones
+Goal Line Positioning and Zones

-Referee - Starting position and coverage is the same as for other scrimmage plays.
+Referee - Starting position and coverage the same as for other scrimmage plays.
 Signal a score only if you're positive all requirements have been met.
 The Referee must be alert for the quarterback "walking into the snap."
 The quarterback may not be moving toward the line of scrimmage when taking the snap; all Team A players must be set before the ball may be legally snapped.
 Watch also for Team A players helping the runner.
-A direct push from behind is illegal.